lumeland/lume/docs/getting-started/2_command-line.md

 # Build the site in the current directory
 lume

+# Build the site in a different directory
+lume ./my-site

 # Build the site and boot up a web server
 # that refresh automatically for every change
 lume --serve